 Participating Auction Markets for LPI

 LPI Feeder and Calf policies are not settled against the exact price the policy holder may have sold their feeders or calves for.
-Settlement values reflect weekly market conditions and are determined using data collected from various auction markets across western Canada.
+Having a large number of online and auction markets participating in the Program allows settlement values to reflect the market conditions of the week across the provinces by specified region.
 Click here to view the list of participating auction markets.